-The behaviours needed all arise from an underlying commitment to educate and teach anyone, anywhere, whenever an opportunity arises.
-Anyone committed to education will appreciate both the importance of continuing to learn themselves and the importance both of giving and of receiving feedback on their own teaching from those being taught.
+The behaviours needed arise from an underlying commitment to educate and teach anyone, anywhere, whenever an opportunity arises.
+Anyone committed to education will appreciate both the importance of continuing to learn themselves and the importance of giving and receiving feedback on their teaching from those being taught.

-Demonstrating these behaviours also adds an element of modeling appropriate behaviours, the professional showing through their behaviour how those being taught should behave; they show that learners should not only ‘do as I say, but also ‘do as I do’.
+Demonstrating these behaviours also adds an element of modelling appropriate behaviours, the professional showing through their behaviour how those being taught should behave; they show that learners should not only ‘do as I say, but also ‘do as I do’.
 The same comment applies to the emphasis on teaching all professions.
-Many professionals say that they are committed to multi-professional teamwork, but their behaviours often belie this, not teaching other professions.
+Many professionals say they are committed to multi-professional teamwork, but their behaviours often belie this, not teaching other disciplines.